Comfortlimata/ComfortLimata/README.md

 **Innovative.
 Curious.
 Purpose-driven.**
 Welcome to my digital space!
+3rd‑year Information Systems & Technology Student | Web Developer | Open to Remote & Internship Roles

-I’m a third-year **Information Systems and Technology** student at the **University of Lusaka**, Zambia.
+ **Information Systems and Technology** student at the **University of Lusaka**, Zambia.
 I build software that solves real problems for real people — especially in areas like education, retail, and business management.

 ---